-UNIT ASSESSMENT FORMAT DURATION WEIGHTINGS AND MARKINGS A2 1: Comparative Government Students take an externally assessed paper consisting the study and comparison of the politics of the UK and USA.
+UNIT ASSESSMENT FORMAT DURATION WEIGHTINGS AND MARKINGS A2 1: Comparative Government Students take an externally assessed paper which considers the study and comparison of UK and USA.government.
 There is one source and six questions.
-2 Hours 15 Minutes 35% of A Level
+2 Hours 15 Minutes 35% of A Level 1 Hour 30 Minutes 25% of A Level